Trees of Graphs as Boundaries of Hyperbolic Groups: -trees of graphs and their decompositions into core and arms

 For each arm $A_L$ we consider the subspace topology induced from ${\mathcal X}_V({\mathcal V})$.
-It is not hard to observe that, when equipped with this topology, any arm $A_L$ naturally gets the form of a $V$-tree of segments.
-In particular, we obtain the following.
+It is not hard to observe by referring to Fact \factref{T.4} that, when equipped with this topology, any arm $A_L$ naturally gets the form of a $V$-tree of segments.
+In particular, by Fact \factref{V.3}, we obtain the following.

 \begin{fact} \factlabel{V.6} Any arm $A_L$, as a space equipped with the family of all supplementary peripherals, is homeomorphic to the internally punctured segment $I^\circ_{\rm int}$.
 Moreover, its basic peripheral subset $\partial\gamma_L$ coincides then with the set of endpoints of $I^\circ_{\rm int}$. \end{fact}